 This won't help US technology stocks in the short term.
 These companies have been hit hard by the rapid rise in interest rates because their values today are overwhelmingly reliant on profits coming far out in the future.
-We haven't been immune to this, as we hold Microsoft, yet we had taken profits from these companies when they had looked expensive before.
+We haven't been immune to this, holding Amazon, Adobe, Alphabet and Microsoft as we do, yet we had taken profits from these companies when they had looked expensive before.
 We have now been buying these shares back at lower prices.
 We think these are strong businesses that will continue to grow for years and decades to come.
 It shouldn't be forgotten that many of them have faced stiff headwinds to profit growth from a rampantly strong dollar this year.
 That makes overseas revenue worth much less when converted to dollars, yet despite that earnings expansion hasn't been terrible.

 With interest rates marching higher all around the world, yields on bonds have obviously increased too.
 For many years bonds were often, bluntly, return-free risks.
 Yields were so low that there was no real return accruing to the holder.
 There was precious little cash flowing back to bondholders in coupons and there was a lot of risk of capital loss if interest rates rose from record lows (which came to fruition), particularly for bonds that matured in five, 10, 20 years plus.
 This is no longer the case.
 Therefore, we have been buying bonds like bandits.
-We bought the UK Treasury 5% 2025 and high-quality listed lenders Clydesdale Bank 4.625% 2026 and Lloyds Bank 5.125% 2025.
-We also purchased the British Telecom 5.75% 2028, home food delivery expert Ocado Group 3.875% 2026 and UK power company SSE 8.375% 2028.
+We bought the UK Treasury 41⁄4% 2032 and 11⁄2% 2026, the US Treasury 1.875% 2032, and the European Investment Bank 5.5% 2025 in sterling.
+We then took profits in the gilts toward the end of the month after they had rallied strongly.
+We picked up quite a few corporate bonds as well, all in sterling, including high-quality listed lenders Commonwealth Bank of Australia 3% Senior 2026, National Australia Bank 3% Senior 2026, Clydesdale Bank 4.625% 2026, Lloyds Bank 6% Senior 2029 and Toronto-Dominion Bank 2.875 Senior 2027.
+We also bought some riskier debts issued by companies in defensive industries, such as pharma giant GlaxoSmithKline Capital 3.375% 2027, gas network Centrica 4.375% 2029, British Telecom 5.75% 2028 and tobacco manufacturer BAT International Finance 2.25% 2028.
+These bonds were all priced below their face value that will be paid back at maturity, so there should be a capital uplift over the coming years as long as their businesses don't disintegrate.